anuragambuja/data-engineering-dbt/README.md

 :point_right: Tests Overview
 There are two types of tests: singular and generic
 - Singular tests are SQL queries stored in tests which are expected to return an empty resultset
-- There are four built-in generic tests.
-Keep the schema file in models/schema.yml
+- Generic Tests are pre defined tests which can be added to a yml file.
+There are four built-in generic tests:
     - unique
     - not_null
     - accepted_values